 Your life may be similar or busier than I experienced when the idea of a gift basket business became a goal.
 How I wish another article on exactly how to start was available.
 However, the specifics don’t matter.
 If you truly want to start this business and be successful, it can be done.

 Many designers in business, including me, have persevered and proved it through results, and you can do it, too.

 Where to start

 Starting a business while working outside of your home is an issue I address in the industry’s best-selling book, How to Start a Home-Based Gift Basket Business.
 That book is a valuable investment for you because it’s a foundation that’s helped to launch over 100,000 businesses.

 The solutions I propose that address the time dilemma still resonate today.
 However, let me provide you with some updated pointers.

 You may accept or reject what I’m about to share, and if so, you’ll have to devise your own solution.
 Keep in mind that there is no reward without making necessary changes in your daily schedule.

-1. Get up early or go to bed later
+Get up early or go to bed later

 Here’s where extra time is found.
 By rising 30 minutes early or resting at night 30 minutes later than usual, you will give yourself 2-1/2 hours a week to operate your business.
 You can do a lot in that amount of time.

 Limp at both ends?
 Then starting a gift basket business is not for you right now, which I explain in this article.
 It’s okay that you’re not ready to commit.
 Keep the business in mind for when you’re ready to change.

 I had to be up at 5:00 am each morning and decided to rise at 4:20 am.
 Did I want to stay in bed?
 Of course!
 Did I want to keep working for someone else?
 Of course not.
 Did the commitment work?
 See my biography – you tell me.